SUMMARY OF KEY DATES

 - 31 October - Deadline for Submission of Common Application Form to LA

-- April - Date to submit an Appeal to LA - TBC
+- 1 April 2018 - Date by which to submit an appeal to LA

 STRUCTURE OF THE TESTS AND SOME EXAMINATION TECHNIQUE ADVICE

 There is a major change to the 11+ Examinations this year.